-Replacing the mixed-fuel baseline system with SZHP results in a decrease in TDV energy costs for all climate zones as shown in Table 63 and Table 64.
+For the 5- and 10-story prototypes, replacing the mixed-fuel baseline system with SZHP results in a decrease in TDV energy costs for all climate zones as shown in Table 72 and Table 73.
 Additionally, there are significant incremental cost savings across both prototypes since the electric equipment is less expensive to install than the mixed-fuel system for all climate zones except for Climate Zone 16.
 Since there are both incremental cost savings and TDV energy cost savings, the benefit-to-cost ratios for Climate Zones 1 through 15 are all greater than 1.
 The efficiency measures added for Climate Zone 16 make the proposed system more expensive to install than the baseline mixed-fuel system, making this measure not cost effective for some window types in Climate Zone 16.
 However, the Statewide CASE Team found the prototype-weighted average benefit-to-cost ratio for Climate Zone 16 is 1.06.
-Therefore, for the combined midrise and highrise prototypes, the measure is cost effective in all climate zones.
-Table 65 shows the specific costs for each window type and prototype used to calculate the weighted averages.
+Therefore, for the combined mid-rise and high-rise prototypes, the measure is cost effective in all climate zones.
+Table 74 shows the specific costs for each window type and prototype used to calculate the weighted averages.

-The costs and benefit-to-cost ratios in Table 63 and Table 64 for climate zone 16 show a weighted average of the costs and benefit-to-cost ratios by the percentage of dwelling units with each window type.
+The costs and benefit-to-cost ratios in Table 72 and Table 73 for climate zone 16 show a weighted average of the costs and benefit-to-cost ratios by the percentage of dwelling units with each window type.